lfrecalde1/Dual_quaternions_control/README.md

 This repository contains the control of rigid bodies based on Dual Quaternions.

-## Run Differential Kinematics Control Based on Quaternions
+## Run Differential Kinematics Control Based on Dual Quaternions

 Inside the folder Pose_Kinematic_Dual_Quaternion, execute the following script: